-The Jetboil Zip is a simple and small integrated canister stove.
-It's 0.75 liter pot makes it a bit more packable than some other stoves in this category.
+The Jetboil Zip is a small and simple integrated canister stove.
+It's 0.75-liter pot makes it a bit more packable than some other stoves in this category.
 The burner and pot connect securely, and the integrated design improves fuel efficiency.
 However, we've become used to the wire control valves and reliable piezo igniters found on top models.
 The tiny knob on the Zip can be hard to operate when the stove is about to boil over, and we had to remember which backpack pocket our lighter was in whenever it was time for a hot drink.
-For folks on a budget who are willing to forgo these nice extras, this stove could be a good choice.
+However, for folks on a budget who are willing to forgo these nice extras, this stove could still be a good choice.

 JetBoil Zip Review

 The Zip is a basic smaller integrated canister stove without any of the nice details we've grown used to in the last decade or so.

 The Zip is fairly efficient for an integrated canister stove.
 Though it only used 0.2 ounces of fuel in our no wind boil test, we say "fairly" because of the pot's low capacity.
 The pot on the zip only holds 0.75 liters of water when full to the brim.
 We tested it with 0.5 liters of water; the other stoves were tested with 1 liter.
 That said, if we doubled the fuel burned (and we think that would be an overestimation), the Zip would still be performing respectably for an integrated canister stove and well compared to many other stoves in this review.
 In our 2-4 mph fan test, the Zip burned 50% more fuel.